2017 The Income And Growth Challenge - September 2017

-We have shown that a typical retiree who draws an income from a living annuity needs to plan for 25 – 30 years, can expect a relatively high inflation rate and, for at least the next 10 years, should expect more muted returns than those of the past decade.
+The typical retiree who draws an income from a living annuity needs to plan for 25 – 30 years, can expect a relatively high inflation rate and, for at least the next 10 years, should expect relatively muted returns.
 The prudent planner’s response to this backdrop will include:

 - moderating income drawdown rates;